If you’re one of the approximately 57 million freelance workers in the U.S., you might have wondered, “As a freelancer, should I incorporate?”

 Types of LLCs

-When forming an LLC, you have some options.
-Seek professional advice to help you determine which LLC suits you best.
-The most common ones are:
+When you’re investigating how to set up an LLC, you should seek professional advice to help you determine which LLC best suits your business.
+These are the 3 most common LLC types:

-- You’re the sole member of the company and you receive the benefits of limited liability protection.
+- Single-Member LLC: You’re the sole member of the company, and you receive the benefits of limited liability protection.
 You can decide to be taxed either as a sole proprietor or as a corporation.

-- This is the typical LLC option in which there are numerous members who can choose whether they’re taxed as a partnership or as a corporation.
+- Multiple-Member LLC: This is the typical LLC option in which numerous members can choose whether they’re taxed as a partnership or as a corporation.

-- This is a more recent option, in which a company has a primary LLC and then creates series LLCs under that umbrella.
+- Series LLC: This is a more recent option in which a company has a primary LLC and then creates series LLCs under that umbrella.
 It’s an ideal choice for businesses with different purposes, assets or members.

 What Are the Benefits of an LLC?